-You think muscle-building and strength is mainly a topic for those loud grunters that use the free weights section of your gym right?
+You think muscle-building and strength is mainly a topic for bodybuilders (and bodybuilder aspirants who make a show of grunting as they lift weights) right?
 Wrong.
 Building strength and building muscle across your body has many benefits for your health.

-According to Daphne Mantzanidis, personal trainer and an exercise science student at Deakin University, strength training can help you keep burning calories after your workout, protects bone health, makes you strongerand fitter overall, and can boost energy levels while helping strengthen your body against disease.
-All fantastic benefits beyond the aesthetic appeal of more muscles.
+According to Daphne Mantzanidis, personal trainer and an exercise science graduate from Deakin University, strength training can help you keep burning calories after your workout, protects bone health, makes you stronger and fitter overall, and can boost energy levels while helping strengthen your body against disease.
+All fantastic benefits beyond the aesthetic appeal of a tight, toned physique.

 Daphne has split this workout into two parts; upper body and lower body strength exercises.
 The only equipment you need for this workout is an exercise band, or if you don’t have one of those a bath towel will do in a pinch.